Springsteen, McCartney to perform at concert for Sandy's victims

-NEW YORK (Reuters) - Bruce Springsteen and the E Street Band, Paul McCartney, Kanye West and Jon Bon Jovi will perform at a special “12.12.12” Concert for Sandy Relief at Madison Square Garden next month, according to organizers.
+NEW YORK, Nov 16 (Reuters) - Bruce Springsteen and the E Street Band, Paul McCartney, Kanye West and Jon Bon Jovi will perform at a special “12.12.12” Concert for Sandy Relief at Madison Square Garden next month, according to organizers.

 “The response from the entertainment community to help those most affected by Hurricane Sandy has been nothing short of astounding,” the Madison Square Garden Company, Clear Channel Media and Entertainment and The Weinstein Company said in a joint statement.